SerahSoltani/Top-Deep-Learning-Interview-Questions-and-Answers/README.md

 3. Momentum: Used to get an idea of the next steps that occur with the data being executed.

 4. Learning rate: Represents the time required for the network to update the parameters and learn.

+### 46. What is the role of attention mechanisms in deep learning?
+Attention mechanisms allow models to focus on specific parts of the input when producing an output.
+It is widely used in sequence-to-sequence tasks like machine translation and image captioning.
+By assigning weights to different input parts, the model can selectively concentrate on more relevant elements.

+### 47. Explain the concept of positional encoding in Transformers.
+Since Transformers do not use recurrence or convolution, they need a way to incorporate the order of sequences.
+Positional encodings are added to input embeddings to retain sequence information.
+They are computed using sine and cosine functions of different frequencies.

+### 48. What is the vanishing gradient problem in RNNs, and how do GRUs solve it?
+In RNNs, as gradients are backpropagated through time, they can become very small, leading to little or no learning.
+GRUs (Gated Recurrent Units) solve this using gating mechanisms (update and reset gates) to control the flow of information and preserve long-term dependencies.

+### 49. What are some practical use cases of convolutional neural networks outside of image classification?
+- Object detection (YOLO, Faster R-CNN)
+- Semantic segmentation (U-Net, DeepLab)
+- Style transfer
+- Medical image analysis (e.g., tumor detection)
+- Facial recognition
+- Self-driving car perception

+### 50. What is the difference between layer normalization and batch normalization?
+Batch normalization normalizes the inputs across the batch dimension, which can lead to issues with very small batch sizes.
+Layer normalization, on the other hand, normalizes across the features of a single sample, making it more suitable for RNNs and Transformers.

+### 51. What is a learning rate scheduler?
+A learning rate scheduler dynamically adjusts the learning rate during training.
+It helps speed up convergence and avoid overshooting minima.
+Common schedulers include step decay, exponential decay, and cyclical learning rates.

+### 52. What is the difference between precision, recall, and F1-score in classification tasks?
+- Precision: TP / (TP + FP) — the percentage of correctly predicted positives out of total predicted positives.
+- Recall: TP / (TP + FN) — the percentage of correctly predicted positives out of total actual positives.
+- F1-score: Harmonic mean of precision and recall — useful when you need to balance both.

+### 53. What is the purpose of weight decay in neural network training?
+Weight decay (L2 regularization) penalizes large weights by adding a regularization term to the loss function.
+It helps prevent overfitting and promotes generalization by constraining the magnitude of model weights.

+### 54. What is knowledge distillation in Deep Learning?
+Knowledge distillation involves training a smaller model (student) to replicate the behavior of a larger, pre-trained model (teacher).
+The student model learns to mimic the soft outputs (probabilities) of the teacher, resulting in a compact yet performant model.

+### 55. What are skip connections in neural networks and why are they useful?
+Skip connections, introduced in ResNets, allow outputs from earlier layers to be added to later layers.
+They help alleviate the vanishing gradient problem, making it easier to train very deep networks by allowing gradients to flow directly through the skip paths.

+---

+🙏 If this list helped you prepare, consider giving this repository a ⭐ and follow me for more!